 The mission of First Grace Community Alliance (FGCA) is to work with and for people in need, especially women and their children, by meeting food, housing and other emergency needs, while simultaneously challenging systemic poverty in the greater New Orleans area.
 Hagar’s House is a program of FGCA that provides temporary housing for women and children.

-The Tulane City Center worked with Hagars House and the First Grace Community Alliance to design and build an Outdoor Enrichment Room for the children living at Hagars House.
-The space, known as Project Ish, will be a playroom and educational space for children transitioning from homelessness to a stable living situation.
-The project involved converting the existing back deck of the shelter into an enclosed, safe, multifunctional space which is an extension of the house and is situated between the home and the community garden.
+The Tulane City Center worked with First Grace Community Alliance to design and build an Outdoor Enrichment Room for the children living at Hagar’s House.
+Known as Project Ish, the space provides a playroom and educational area for children transitioning from homelessness to a stable living situation.
+The project involved converting the existing back deck of the shelter into an enclosed, safe, multifunctional space, which is an extension of the house and is situated between the home and the community garden.

 J. Cameron Ringness